everettvody/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ## Skip or customize default clone (repository-based pipeline)

-If you have existing pipelines connected to repositories (only for Codefresh accounts created before May 2019) a git clone step is transparently added to git attached pipelines without you having to explicitly add a step into the pipeline.
-This is a convenience to enable easy CI pipelines.
+If you have existing pipelines connected to repositories (only for Codefresh accounts created before May 2019) a git-clone step is transparently added to git attached pipelines without you having to explicitly add a step into the pipeline.
+This is a convenience to enable easier CI pipeline creation.
 If you do not require git cloning, or you would like to customize the implicit git cloning behavior, you can choose to skip the automatically added git clone step.

 There are 2 ways to do that:

-1. Add a pipeline environment variable called `CF_SKIP_MAIN_CLONE` with value of `true`.
+1. Add a `CF_SKIP_MAIN_CLONE` environment variable to your pipeline in the Codefresh dashboard and set its value to `true`.

 -or-